-These tests focus on voters being able to successfully interact with voting systems.
+These tests focus on voters and poll workers being able to successfully interact with voting systems.

-Usability testing ensures general usability with voting systems and that alternative language requirements follow state or federal law.
+It ensures general usability with voting systems and alternative language requirements follow state or federal law.

-Accessibility testing ensures usability by all voters, including those who have physical, sensory or cognitive disabilities.
-Accessibility testing also considers those not usually described as having a disability, including voters with poor eyesight or limited dexterity.
+It includes all voters, including those who have physical, sensory, or cognitive disabilities.
+It also assists those not usually described as having a disability, e.g., voters with poor eyesight or limited dexterity.